nrg500/monorepo/products/blog/content/posts/inverse.md

 author = "Berwout de Vries Robles" title = "The inverse ratio between social position and humaneness" date = "2021-12-06" summary = "How is it that the larger companies get, the more inhumane they seem to become?
-The larger the social hierarchy, the more the wrong people tend to float toward the top.
-In this blog I write out some thoughts on social hierarchy in companies.
-I float some ideas on why this may be and how we could improve." tags = ["thoughts"]
+In this blog I write out some thoughts on social hierarchy in companies." tags = ["thoughts"]
 +++